hachemali/FCS-assignment/README.md

-# FCS-assignment
+**Task Manager in Python.**

-This repository contains the implementation of assignments to the FCS course.
+This Python repository contains a simple implementation of a task manager.
+The task manager includes functionality to create tasks, prioritize them, and manage their completion status.
+It utilizes object-oriented programming concepts such as classes and linked lists to achieve its functionality.